gohugoio/hugoThemesSiteBuilder/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/58968044-3238-424c-b9b6-e0d00733890c/deploy-status)](https://app.netlify.com/sites/hugothemes/deploys)

+# Themes are removed if not up to date

+The current policy is to expire a theme if not updated (version date) for the last years.
+Even if your theme is feature complete, it's appreciated that you check on from time to time and verify that it works with never Hugo versions.

 # Adding a theme to the list

 Create your theme using <code>hugo new theme <em>THEME_NAME</em></code>.
 In your theme repository: